 4. Presenting Pasts through Architecture – Intellectual Framework

 6. Physical Traces

 Rumiko Handa is Professor of Architecture at the University of Nebraska-Lincoln, USA.
-She holds a PhD in architectural theory from the University of Pennsylvania and a BArch. from the University of Tokyo.
-Her writings have appeared in: MAR Montreal Architecture Review; Interiors: Design, Architecture, Culture; The Journal of the Society of Architectural Historians; Preservation Education & Research; Design Studies; and so on.
+She holds a PhD in architectural theory from the University of Pennsylvania and a BArch from the University of Tokyo, Japan.
+Her writings have appeared in: Montreal Architecture Review; Interiors: Design, Architecture, Culture; The Journal of the Society of Architectural Historians; Preservation Education & Research; Design Studies; and so on.
 She co-edited Conjuring the Real: The Role of Architecture in Eighteenth- and Nineteenth-Century Fiction.
 She is also the author of Allure of the Incomplete, Imperfect, and Impermanent.